oikos-cash/oikos-docs-bsc/content/contracts/RewardsDistribution.md

 ### `distributeRewards`

-Distributes a quantity of new SNX among stakers and other reward recipients as part of supply inflation.
+Distributes a quantity of new OKS among stakers and other reward recipients as part of supply inflation.

-First, for each element `d` in the [`distributions`](#distributions) list, `d.amount` SNX is sent to `d.destination`.
+First, for each element `d` in the [`distributions`](#distributions) list, `d.amount` OKS is sent to `d.destination`.
 The remaining tokens are then transferred to the [`RewardEscrow`](RewardEscrow.md) contract to be claimed by stakers, and the [`FeePool`](FeePool.md#setrewardstodistribute) is notified of the updated claimable supply.

 This function always returns true if it does not revert.

-!!! info "Sufficient SNX Balance"
+!!! info "Sufficient OKS Balance"

-    There will always be sufficient SNX in the RewardsDistribution contract to support this operation, since its SNX balance is directly credited the correct number of tokens by [`Oikos.mint`](Synthetix.md#mint) immediately before the only call to this function.
-Only the Synthetix contract is authorised to execute rewards distribution, and this is the only place new SNX finds its way into the system.
+    There will always be sufficient OKS in the RewardsDistribution contract to support this operation, since its OKS balance is directly credited the correct number of tokens by [`Oikos.mint`](Synthetix.md#mint) immediately before the only call to this function.
+Only the Synthetix contract is authorised to execute rewards distribution, and this is the only place new OKS finds its way into the system.

 ??? example "Details"